Sony A7 III, Nikon D750, Xiaomi Mi 11i 5G and more cameras, mobiles, optics and accessories on offer at Hunting Bargains

 - The Sony A7 III It continues at the same price as last week in a Fnac pack that includes the body, 28-60mm and 50mm f1.8 lenses plus an additional battery for 2,399.90 euros.
 In addition, the body is for 1,839 euros on Amazon

 - And we have the previous model, the Sony A7 II, for 922.03 euros on Amazon (cheaper than last week).
-In addition, at Fnac, the same pack from last week continues: the body of the A7 II, plus the 28 -70mm and 50mm lenses as well as a battery, for 1,279.90 euros.
+Also in Fnac is the same pack from last week: the body of the A7 II, plus the 28 -70mm and 50mm lenses plus a battery, for 1,279.90 euros.

 - And the Sony A7C, a full frame With a more compact size, it continues for 1,800.99 euros on Amazon.